drburke3/FastMagnitudeComparator/README.md

 This prototype circuit is intentionally unclocked for measurements, and can be easily modified as a windowing-comparator for inference field requirements.

-The fast magnitude comparitor is second of a series of common, scaleable library of elements intended to support CMOS digital neuron biomemetic building blocks, the first being a scaleable fast accumulator for vector evaluation and integration based upon a generated Sklansky adder/subtractor.
+The fast magnitude comparator is second of a series of common, scaleable library of elements intended to support CMOS digital neuron biomemetic building blocks, the first being a scaleable fast accumulator for vector evaluation and integration based upon a generated Sklansky adder/subtractor.